UPPMAX/HPC-python/docs/day1/batch.rst

    - Cosmos: ``lu2024-17-44``
    - Tetralith: ``/proj/hpc-python-fall-nsc``

+.. admonition:: Reservation

+   Include with ``#SBATCH --reservation==<reservation-name>``.
+On UPPMAX it is " magnetic" and so follows the project ID without you having to add the reservatio n name.

+   - UPPMAX
+       - naiss2024-22-1442_1 for cpu on Thursday
+       - naiss2024-22-1442_2 for gpu on Thursday
+       - naiss2024-22-1442_3 for cpu on Friday
+       - naiss2024-22-1442_4 for gpu on Friday
+   - HPC2N
+       - hpc-python-cpu-th for cpu on Thursday
+       - hpc-python-gpu-th for gpu on Thursday
+       - hpc-python-cpu-fr for cpu on Friday
+       - hpc-python-gpu-fr for gpu on Friday

 Briefly about the cluster hardware and system at UPPMAX, HPC2N, LUNARC, and NSC
 -------------------------------------------------------------------------------